hmongkey12/ai-zork/README.md

 # AI-ZORK
 Python app utilizing flask and Jinja to display text

+**It generally takes about 2 mins, since the models have to be downloaded each time the program runs, and the model has to perform tokenization.**

 ## Usage
 > The **Choose Starting Scenes** are Dune, Star Wars, and Hitchhikers.
 > The **Enter Your Name** will be used as a session id to store the session data.